ryanmio/Cursor-versus-CoPilot/readme.md

 With the current state-of-the-art foundational models, there’s ample scope for enhancing these tools to become much more effective pair programming agents.
 Any next-generation language models will only accelerate this transition.

 The programmer of the future might be more like an architect than a craftsman.
 Their focus will be high-level design, problem-solving, and ensuring that AI tools are aligned with project objectives and creative vision.
 Programming will be more about guiding and less about crafting every line of code.

+*Note: This document was written using Cursor with assistance from GPT-4.*